Wethospu/gw2dungeons/ReadMe.txt

 ==== Copy ====
 You can copy data of previously introduced enemy (within same dungeon).
-Category and path are optional.
+Rank and path are optional.
 Use them to clarify selection if there are enemies with same name.
 This will copy everything except name and alternative names.
 You can overwrite/add stuff as usually.
 This should be used when exactly same enemies appear with different names or to quickly add filler enemies (like normal/champion versions from elite enemies).

 syntax:
-	copy="name"|"category"|"path1":"path2:"pathN"
+	copy="name"|"rank"|"path1":"path2:"pathN"
 example:
 	copy=wolf|elite